When Is the Best Time

 Watch the sea and waves first if you can already continue walking.
 You can’t miss the pools on an exposed rock platform it’s always busy.
 Don’t turn your back to the sea it’s treacherous as huge waves can flood the rock shelf and pools seconds later.

 We visited the natural rock pools on November 17 on a weekday.
 Low tide was in the evening, and only 30 to 40 people were around the pools.
 Some of them were queuing for a bath and perfect selfie at the most popular pool in shape of an eight.
 In our opinion, it’s a great spot, and the hike to the coastal rock shelf is spectacular but not worth to risk your life!
 On the way back to our rental car we spotted a swamp wallaby which is common inside the park.

-- enough water for each person there isn’t any place to fill up the bottle
+- Enough water for each person as there isn’t any place to fill up the bottle

 The Figure Eight Pools are part of the Royal National Park the second oldest National Park in the world after Yellowstone.
 The park was established in 1879 by NSW Premier Sir John Robertson.
 The park is the traditional country of the Dharawal.

 The Royal National Park provides more than 150 km of hiking trails.

 - The most popular hike is the epic two days 26 km long coastal walk.
 The walk offers spectacular views, nature, beaches, and spots for swimming.
 Booking is essential for the North Era Campground for the two days hike.
 It can be done in one, but it’s not a loop trail.

 - The Palm Jungle Loop trail also starts at the Garrawarra Farm car park.
 The trail is 10 km long and takes around 5 hours.
 If you prefer to do a longer hike combine this one with the Figure Eight, it’s just a short detour.

 - From the Garrawarra Farm carpark, you can get to North Era 2.3 km one way and to Garie Beach 3.7 km one way.